 Prototype Exam | Large-scale administration of a full-length exam. |

-As soon as the NCBE announced their plans for the NextGen bar exam, Themis and UWorld assembled a team of bar exam and educational experts to begin adapting, developing, and pilot testing skills-based content.
+As soon as the NCBE announced plans for the NextGen bar exam, Themis and UWorld assembled a team of bar exam and educational experts to begin adapting, developing, and pilot testing skills-based content.